This post is also available in: Svenska

 Tetanus is fatal to anyone at any age.
 Tetanus caused by a bacterium found in soil and dirt that enters wounds, e.g. through splinters.
 There is every reason to vaccinate against tetanus as early as possible!
 (If your child receives a dirty wound before 5 months of age, i.e. before the child has received two doses of the tetanus vaccine, seek the children’s emergency room and ask for a dose of anti-tetanus “Tetagam”)

-Haemophilus influenzae type B is a rare nasty bacterium that can cause larynx inflammation which suffocates the child making it fatal within hours.
-I have only seen this once since the vaccination against this bacterium was introduced before I started working as a doctor.
+Haemophilus influenzae type B is a rare nasty bacterium that can cause larynx inflammation.
+This suffocates the child, making it fatal within hours.
+I have only seen this once since the vaccination against this bacterium was introduced.
 Older colleagues, however, can tell you all the horror stories about larynx inflammation.
 However, I have seen a terrible brain infection caused by this bacterium.
 Precisely because infant’s immune systems are not as good as older children’s, they risk becoming even sicker.
 Therefore, it is advisable to vaccinate at three months of age.

 Whooping cough vaccine – the earlier the better

 Whooping cough is fatal, especially for children under two months of age.
 An investigation is currently underway (with possible changes to the vaccination program) into how to better protect children against whooping cough.
 Therefore there is more reason to give the whooping cough vaccine earlier than later.